jimburton/M269/tutorials/practice-block-two/README.md

     Change the inner loop of `bubble_sort` to take account of the keyword argument.
-If its value is `None`, do the comparison between as before.
+If its value is `None`, do the comparison as before.
 If `key` was supplied, we can make use of it.
 Say the function passed in as the key was `Person.date_of_birth` and we want to use it to compare two `Person` objects, `n1` and `n2`.
 There are two ways to call an